brunch in the northeast

 Providence, R.I.

-You don’t want to miss the trailer park brunch at Ogie’s, Sundays from noon to 4 p.m.
+You don’t want to miss the trailer park brunch at Ogie’s, Saturdays and Sundays from noon to 4 p.m.
 The weirdly wonderful indoor/outdoor dining establishment is decorated to look like a circle of 1950s-style aluminum trailers.

 Order your meal at the window of one of the trailers and chow down on delights like breakfast tots, vegan French toast, jalapeno cheddar grits and eggs with bacon lardons and tomatillo sauce, or their version of eggs benny, served on a biscuit with barbecue pulled pork.
 If you’re not into bloody marys and mimosas or you’ve had your fill of brunch cocktails, bottomless coffee is also an option.